 Working for a franchise

 If you decide to work as a driving instructor through a franchise, the fees you’ll have to pay are likely to vary considerably, depending on what’s included.
 (Clearly, this may account for a significant proportion of your earnings, so you will need to give it careful consideration.)
 Working through a franchise, you would usually pay a weekly fee of between £200 and £300, but be provided with a car.
-You would also pay for your own fuel.
+You would also pay for your own fuel (which is quite a serious consideration with the current high fuel costs, of course).
 If a fee seems on the high side, check the sorts of benefits it includes.
 For example, will you get:

 What can you earn?